 Canada's largest collection of Victorian industrial architecture now housing galleries, restaurants, and boutiques

-What is the best time of year to visit attractions in Canada?
+When is the best season to visit attractions in Canada?

 June-September for outdoor attractions and national parks; winter (December-March) for skiing, Quebec Winter Carnival, and Northern Lights.
 May-June and September-October offer shoulder season value with good weather.